Ammad994/Book_Library_Management_System/README.md

 ## Contribution

-Contributions to this project are welcome!
-If you have any ideas, bug fixes, or feature enhancements, feel free to open an issue or submit a pull request.
-Let's make the TodoList Application even better together!
+Contributions to this project are highly appreciated.
+If you have any ideas, bug fixes, or feature requests, please feel free to open an issue or submit a pull request.
+Let's enhance the Book Library Management System together!

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License, which allows you to use, modify, and distribute the code freely.